We use cookies for statistical purposes.

 • insurance that is valid for the whole time you are there, either from private coverage or via your employment.

 Our French immigration lawyers are here to guide you through the process and ensure your documents meet all legal requirements.
+You can also explore this infographic made by our experts:

 Blue Card in France